Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 [Type inference][Type inference] in Kotlin is a very complicated process, and it is performed *after* overload resolution is done; meaning type inference may not affect the way overload resolution candidate is picked in any way.

 > Note: if we had allowed interdependence between type inference and overload resolution, we would have been able to create an infinitely oscillating behavior, leading to an infinite compilation.

+### Conflicting overloads

+In cases when it is known two callables are definitely interlinked in overload resolution (e.g., two member function-like callables declared in the same classifier), meaning they will always be considered together for overload resolution, Kotlin compiler performs *conflicting overload* detection for such callables.

+Two callables `f` and `g` are *definitely interlinked* in overload resolution, if the following are true.

+* `f` is not [overriding] `g` (and vice versa);
+* `f` and `g` belong to the same level of [c-level partition];
+* `f` and `g` are declared either in the same [scope][Scopes and identifiers] or in [inherited][Inheritance] scopes.

+Different platform implementations may extend which callables are considered as definitely interlinked.

+Two definitely interlinked callables `f` and `g` may create a *overload conflict*, if they could result in an overload ambiguity on most regular call sites.

+TODO(Add justification for what is "most" and what is "regular")

+To check whether such situaion is possible, we compare `f` and `g` w.r.t. their [applicability][Algorithm of MSC selection] for a phantom call site with a fully specified argument list (i.e., with no used default arguments).
+If both `f` and `g` are equally or more specific to each other and neither of them is selected by the [additional steps][Algorithm of MSC selection] of MSC selection, we have an overload conflict.

+Different platform implementations may extend which callables are considered as conflicting overloads.